Producer and Mix Engineer specialising in Alternative and Indie Rock.

 Hi!
 I'm Alex, a Producer and Mix Engineer based in London, UK.

-Specializing in Alternative and Indie Rock, I work with bands to produce recordings that capture the energy and emotion of their performance whilst maintaining the artists’ initial vision.
-With access to professional studios and a portable recording rig, I am flexible as to where we record - without compromising the quality of the final product.
+Specialising in Alternative and Indie Rock, I work with bands to produce recordings that capture the energy and emotion of their performance whilst maintaining the artists’ initial vision.

 When it comes to mixing, I mix in the box, using top-of-the-range plugins from UAD, Plugin Alliance, and Waves, to enhance the sound of your production.
 I mostly focus on the energy and emotion of the performance whilst doing this, to make sure that every decision showcases the best possible sound and tone.